jacksmedia/guide1/docs/basics/staking.md

 DeFi is brazenly built to disrupt the existing financial system, and will continue to innovate in this direction.

+Stay tuned for more upcoming DeFi content, such as:

+- step-by-step guide on how to stake / farm using Egold on MaiarDex
+- step-by-step guide on how to stake / farm using Binance Smart Chain on Pancakeswap
+- NFT minting guide for Egold

-Stay tuned for more upcoming DeFi content, such as how to stake your money in Pools, Farms, and Vaults: three tools that yield generous passive income for liquidity providers.
-This will stretch your imagination as well as your tech stamina, so prepare to earn these tasty APRs and APYs (yes, auto-compounding yields versus incremental percentage rates).
+These will stretch your imagination as well as your tech stamina, so prepare to earn the tasty APRs and APYs.

-### Read on to see some more logistical pros and cons regarding trading crypto-- based on my observations, nothing more (#NFA)

 Have you [joined Coinbase yet?